-The Audit Committee pre-approved 100% of the 2017 and the 2018 services and fees above pursuant to the pre-approval policy described below.
+The Audit Committee pre-approved 100% of the 2018 and the 2019 services and fees above pursuant to the pre-approval policy described below.

-Policy on Pre-Approval by Audit Committee of Services Performed by Independent Registered Public Accounting Firm specific projects within the categories outlined above, subject to the budget for each category.
+Policy on Pre-Approval by Audit Committee of Services Performed by Independent Registered Public Accounting Firm

+The policy of the Audit Committee is to pre-approve all audit and permissible non-audit services to be performed by the independent registered public accounting firm during the fiscal year.
+The Audit Committee pre-approves services by authorizing specific projects within the categories outlined above, subject to the budget for each category.
 The Audit Committee's charter delegates to its chairman the authority to address any requests for pre-approval of services between Audit Committee meetings, and the chairman must report any pre-approval decisions to the Audit Committee at its next scheduled meeting.